 New Form for Mechanic's Liens, Effective January 1, 2011

-We have almost 40 years of experience in assisting construction professionals and property owners throughout Southern California regarding mechanic's liens.
-Contact a Los Angeles construction attorney by e-mail or call us for a free telephonic consultation.
+We have over 40 years of experience in assisting construction professionals and property owners throughout Southern California regarding mechanic's liens.